 When the onion mixture is finished cooking, add the beans and sauce to the pot.
 Simmer on low with the top off for about an hour.
 When you’re ready to serve, mix the bacon pieces back into the pot.

-I usually make this dish a day early and pour it into a 2.5 quart casserole dish.
+I usually make this dish a day early.
 An hour before my guests are supposed to arrive, I pop it into a 375° oven for 30 minutes covered, then remove the lid for another 30 minutes to let the sauce thicken.
-Add the cooked bacon at the 30 minute and mix well
+Add the cooked bacon at the 30-minute mark and mix well

 People rave about this recipe.